 Original Budget to Final Budget.
-There was a mid-year budget modification to the Fiscal Year 2019-20 budget, State grant revenues were reduced due to lower GSP consultant fees.
-The Fiscal Year 2020-21 budget was slightly modified to account for projected late fees, causing the only change to net income, as well as reorganizing expense categories while maintaining the same overall expense amount.
+There was a mid-year budget modification to the Fiscal Year 2021-2022 budget, State grant revenues were increased due to a grant amendment.
+The Fiscal Year 2022-23 budget was slightly modified to account for projected groundwater extractions as well as reducing capital projects expense due to SGMA implementation grant application.